Microsoft Flight Simulator 2024 & 2020

 bridge defaults to 127.0.0.1:500 on Windows.

-Launch MSFS, then launch FFB-Bridge — the
+Launch MSFS, then launch FFB-Bridge โ the

-within a second or two of the sim reaching the main menu.
+Sim chip on the Dashboard should go green within a second or two of the sim reaching the main menu.

 Ports other than 500

-Some tools — FSUIPC, SPAD.neXt — add their own TCP entries
+Some tools โ FSUIPC, SPAD.neXt โ add their own TCP entries

 in the same SimConnect.xml.
 If MSFS is listening